BFF Editing

 A - You can look everything over (dialogue is welcome) and decide:

-And if you decide I'd be a helpful and fun companion on your journey toward publication, then I'll issue an invoice for a nonrefundable deposit of $100 to hold that spot on my schedule (if it is a month or more out).
+And if you decide I'd be a helpful and fun companion on your journey toward publication, I'll charge a nonrefundable deposit of $100 to hold that spot on my schedule (if it is more than a month out), which will be deducted from the editing fee.

 BFF Editing Business Policy Details:

-- $100 nonrefundable fee to hold your spot on my schedule - applied toward/deducted from your full editing service fee (I can pencil you in without it but can only hold the spot with a deposit)
+• $100 nonrefundable fee to hold your spot on my schedule, applied toward/deducted from your service fee (I can pencil you in without it but can only hold the spot with a deposit)

-- discount on further contracted services after a Basic Beta read or Alpha Assessment
+• discount on further editing services after a Basic Beta , Beta Plus, or Alpha Assessment (if booked within six months)

-- 50% (minimum) due before commencement of services (including utilization of BFF Beta Brigade) - Balance due upon receipt of completed project
+• 50% (minimum) due before commencement of services with balance due upon completion

-- Any revisions prior to submission of manuscript that result in more than 5% of the original word count (as noted in contract) requires a reevaluation of schedule and price
+• revisions of manuscript that result in more than 5% of the original word count require a reevaluation of schedule and price

-- Series Security - Whatever rate I quote at the beginning of your series (for a particular service—e.g., a Content Edit or Final Polish—and not including Special Deals) will continue for the duration of your series, or up to four years, whichever comes first
+• Series Security - whatever rate I quote at the beginning of your series (for a particular service—e.g., a Content Edit or Final Polish—and not necessarily including Special Deals) will continue for the duration of your series, or up to four years, whichever comes first

 What can you, as an author, do for BFF Editing?

-- Providing a style sheet or a list of decisions you've made on spellings, capitalization, formatting, character or world-building details, etc. is very helpful.
-I'll incorporate those into my style sheet.
+• Providing a list of decisions you've made on spellings, capitalization, formatting, character or world-building details, etc. is very helpful.
+I'll incorporate those into the style sheet I create.

 Authors and their manuscripts are unique.
 I tailor my editorial services to each project and take many things into consideration when calculating estimates, such as the complexity/level of edit needed, the word count, the turnaround time, how much fact checking and consultation is likely to be required, etc.